HerrNamenlos123/HerrNamenlos123/README.md

 <h2 align="left">Hello, folks! 👋</h2>

-My name is Florian Zachs and I’m a hobbyist in robotics and software development.
+My name is Florian Zachs, I’m 19 years old and I'm a hobbyist in robotics and software development.
 I live in Austria and I'm currently attending school.

 <h2 align="left">About me</h2>